Skip to main content

 • Current Status: Answered by Kenny MacAskill on 2 November 2012

-To ask the Scottish Government what the average rate of sickness absence has been for staff at Lothian and Borders Police Force Communications Centre in each year since it opened.
+To ask the Scottish Government what percentage of sickness absence at Lothian and Borders Police Force Communications Centre has been stress related in each year since it opened.